I’m not sure how this is even possible, but Luna is 6 months old! …am I still considered “postpartum”?! 😉 Ha but seriously… I am, right?!

 Another thing I’ve appreciated this time around, as funny as it sounds, is collagen peptides.
 I’ve taken them in the past, but it’s been awhile since I’ve taken them regularly.
 However, for the last month I’ve been taking Naked Collagen every day and I’ve noticed that my postpartum hair loss has slowed significantly and my skin and nails are healthier, too.
 I do one scoop in my coffee every morning.
 It don’t taste it at all and I like that it thickens the coffee ever so slightly.
 It also contains 9 grams of protein per serving!
 I am especially mindful of protein when I’m pregnant and breastfeeding, so I’m thankful for the extra protein.
 I highly recommend!
 Oh and leave a comment below before October 5th and I will randomly pick one of you to win a container of collagen!
 Tell me what your number one must have item has been for you postpartum, or if you’re a first time mom, what you want the most for after your baby comes.

 When my milk supply dips, I also add in this Majka Lactation Booster into my morning coffee.
 I do one scoop and I’ve found it helps me when I get my monthly cycle (which causes a dip in my milk supply).
 I’m so thankful for this!
 I prefer the unsweetened lactation booster to the vanilla chai one.
-I will have a discount code for you guys soon, so hang tight!
+You can use the code “HAPPILYLINDSEY” for 10% off your order.
 They also have lactation bites that are delicious.
 You keep them in the fridge and I love them.
 They’re not too sweet and chock full of milk boosting galactagogues.

 This bouncy chair has been a lifesaver.
 I couldn’t decide on whether or not to splurge on the mamaRoo and I’m so glad I didn’t.
 We got this one for $50 at Target and she has LOVED it!
 I think it’s lasting us longer than the mamaRoo would have anyway because she can bounce, so there’s the cause and effect factor of “I kick my legs and I move” that she enjoys.
 Having a safe place to set her down has been very necessary.
 No matter what type of swing or chair you choose, just know it’ll be used a lot and it’ll be worth it!